MLbyML/Addons/_posts/2021-03-09-The-Ninth-Rain.md

 I liked how the back story is provided through letters by Lady Vintage in the start of each chapter.
 This eliminates the need for a narrator.

-> `You really study these things?'
-In the dim light the witch's face looked really dirty, with its traces of ash. `What for?
-I mean really what for?'
+> "You really study these things?"
+In the dim light the witch's face looked really dirty, with its traces of ash.
+"What for?
+I mean really what for?"
-`For the joy of knowing, of course!'
-She patted the girl's arm. `It helps to understand things, don't you think?
-It makes them less alarming.'
+"For the joy of knowing, of course!"
+She patted the girl's arm.
+"It helps to understand things, don't you think?
+It makes them less alarming."
-Noon looked unconvinced. `Things are less *alarming* when you put a lot of space between you and them.
-Hiding is easier.'
+Noon looked unconvinced.
+"Things are less *alarming* when you put a lot of space between you and them.
+Hiding is easier."